twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-29-discussing-the-dhamma-on-timely-occasions%zh.rst

 Dialogue between faiths is also very important.
 Especially nowadays this is more urgently need.
 The main goal of all faiths is peace, harmony and happiness.
 The basic foundation is nearly the same, i.e., morality; to become a good human being.
 Because of misunderstanding and misinterpretation, one’s own and other faiths create problems and mistrust.
 There is also conceit—the superior syndrome.
 Because of this defilement, some people worship the same God, killing and harming other faiths.

 Today human morality is going down very quickly like a thermometer.
 Dialogue between faiths can help to solve the problem of moral degeneration.
 We can learn from each other and helping each other to solve social problems.
 In this respect, Buddha-Dhamma can offer a lot.
-Dialogue between world leaders, politicians, are also very important for their countries stability and the world.
+Dialogue between world leaders, politicians, are also very important for the stability of their countries and the world.

 Out of greed and selfishness, some leaders and politicians only make their countries great and not a concern for others.
 They have ill-will and capitalist syndrome of growth, profits and competition.
 Greedy, ill-will, envy, avarice, exploitation, etc. will never bring harmony, peace and happiness to one’s own country and the world.
 Look at today world situations and we know the outcomes and conditions of unwholesome dhamma.
 A human cannot solve the worldly problems with confrontation and competition.
 Because greed, ill-will, delusion are the root of all suffering.